 We had gone several times to Shimla but felt like something was lacking in this famous touristy place.
 It has become crowded beyond its carrying capacity.
 We always feel that the human is so destructive towards nature.
 Seriously, we never wanted such a beautiful place to be immensely contaminated with human species.
 All the over constructions made this once so beautiful Shimla never visiting place now.
 It is very sad.
 But our love for Himachal never ends; now and then we head towards it.

-This trip was also a part of such random, unplanned venture into the beautiful Himachal Pradesh.
+This trip was also a part of such a random, unplanned venture into the beautiful Himachal Pradesh.
 We had a strong desire for a weekend trip because it was going to be our last trip of July 2017 while staying in Chandigarh.
-As in August, we were expected to leave north and head towards western region of India.
+As in August, we were expected to leave north and head towards the western region of India.

 Random selection of Narkanda

 Narkanda was picked randomly while searching places nearby Chandigarh with a charm of the hilly region.
 That was how our road trip to this beautiful and peaceful place begun.
-This jewel piece is at 65 km away from Shimla at an altitude of 2708 meters on Indo-Tibet road in Himachal Pradesh.
-This place is an ideal escape for wilderness seekers who get disappointed from overrated Shimla.
+This jewel piece is 65 km away from Shimla at an altitude of 2708 meters on Indo-Tibet road in Himachal Pradesh.
+This place is an ideal escape for wilderness seekers who get disappointed by overrated Shimla.